yownas/shift-attention/README.md

 It will also allow multiple values, like this "(token:value1\~value2\~value3...\~valueN)".
 This can be used if you want the value to stay static for a while "(cat:0.1\~0.1\~1)" or jump between values "(dog:1\~0.5\~1\~-0.3)".
 The number of values do not have to be the same for every token in the prompt, the interpolation between them be spread out of the the number of steps you given.

+One thing to keep in mind is that "(cat:0)" might still generate cats.
+If you want to morph from one thing into another you can use [Composable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#composable-diffusion) with the AND keyword.
+This example will morph from a cat into a dog:

+cat :1~0 AND dog :0~1

+A more advanced usage is to add the keyword "THEN" to make a list of prompts to shift.
+Example:

+cat :1~0 AND dog :0~1 THEN dog THEN(seed=2) dog :1~0 AND cat :0~1

+This would morph from "cat" to "dog", then shift "dog", slowly changing to seed 2 and lastly, morph from "dog" to "cat" again.
+If this feels confusing, don't worry, you do not have to use it if you.
+It also requires you to make sure the prompt before THEN will end in something that match the start of the prompt that comes after to get a smooth animation.

+If the prompt and the negative prompt has different amount of prompts split up by THEN, the last prompt will be reused.

 # Installation

 The recommended way to install it is to: